siam-26/Disney-plus-clone/README.md

 ## Features
-• Firebase Authentication: Implemented secure user authentication using Firebase, enabling users to sign up, log in, and access personalized content.
+• Firebase Authentication: Implemented secure user authentication using Firebase, enabling users to sign up, log in, and access personalized content. <br>
-• Engaging Background Videos: Improved user engagement by incorporating hover-triggered background videos in a featured section on the homepage.
+• Engaging Background Videos: Improved user engagement by incorporating hover-triggered background videos in a featured section on the homepage. <br>
 • Responsive Design: Created a mobile-friendly interface to ensure optimal user experience across various devices and screen sizes.